Deltares-research/coastviewer/docs/usage.rst

 http://localhost:5000/coastviewer/1.1.0/transects/kml

-The coastviewer should run on your computer (using the steps of the `Installation`_).
+The coastviewer should run on your computer (using the steps of the `readme`_).
 Either use the link above as network link or otherwise use the network link of the online version:

 http://dev-env.myfjvt76zf.eu-west-1.elasticbeanstalk.com/coastviewer/1.1.0/transects/kml